Graduate Certificate in Real Estate Development Course Descriptions

 In this course, students acquire an understanding of the history and current state of affordable housing in the US in general and NYC in particular.
 Students learn from a combination of formal lectures and interviews with past and current industry participants and leaders.
 The focus of the course is to examine the multiple factors that must be addressed in the planning and execution of affordable housing projects.

-Infrastructure Project Finance REAL6010
+Development Project Finance REAL6010

 Special Topics in Real Estate REAL6022